dask/dask/docs/source/develop.rst

 ``@pytest.mark.gpu``.
 This is configured in the `gpuci folder
 <https://github.com/dask/dask/tree/main/continuous_integration/gpuci>`_ .
 Like Github Actions, gpuCI will not run when first time contributors to Dask or Distributed submit PRs.
-In this case, a gpuCI bot will comment on the PR:
+In this case, the gpuCI bot will comment on the PR:

 > Can one of the admins verify this patch?